ClemBotProject/ClemBot/ClemBot.Docs/docs/EmoteBoards.md

 ### Set Bots

-Sets whether messages authored by bot accounts can be reposted to a given emote board.
+Set whether messages authored by bot accounts can be reposted to a given emote board.

 #### Aliases